XintongWang4869/ethernet-guide/content/en/docs/intro_to_ethernet/osi-model.md

 ---
-title: Background
+title: OSI Model
+linkTitle: OSI Model
-description: >
+# description:
-  What is Ethernet?
-What is networking?
-weight: 4
+weight: 2
 ---

 {{% pageinfo %}}

-This is a placeholder page that shows you how to use this template site.
+"Man is something that shall be overcome.
+What have you done to overcome him?" (_Thus Spoke Zarathustra_, Nietzsche)
 {{% /pageinfo %}}

-## What is Ethernet?

-### Open Systems Interconnection (OSI)
+## Open Systems Interconnection (OSI)

-The Open Systems Interconnection (OSI) reference model describes 7 layers of networking functions:
+The Open Systems Interconnection (OSI) reference model is a conceptual framework that divides network operations into seven layers:

 <img src="/content/basics/osi-model.svg" alt="OSI Model">

+## Example

 Here is a step-by-step breakdown of the process, following the OSI model, to help you better understand the networking functions.
 The scenario involves a user typing "www.example.com" into a web browser and pressing "Enter", attempting to fetch the webpage from the remote server: